 Historically inclusive design has tended to focus on visual or mobility impairments, with minimal consideration for neurodiversity or hidden disabilities.
-Thanks to a series of high-profile campaigns by a number of charities and support organisations, in recent years, things are changing.
+Thanks to a series of high-profile campaigns by a number of charities and support organisations, things are changing.
 In the wayfinding world, the successful accessible toilets campaign by Crohn’s & Colitis UK is one that comes to mind.
 When it comes to inclusive design for cognitive impairments, there is still much work to be done.

 I thought it would be useful to start with some stats…